MicrosoftDocs/azure-docs/articles/security-center/security-center-customize-os-security-config.md

 This walkthrough demonstrates how to customize OS security configuration assessments in Azure Security Center.

 > [!NOTE]
 > The ability to customize OS security configurations will be retired on July 31st, 2019.
-Click [here](security-center-features-retirement-july2019.md#menu_securityconfigurations) to learn more.
+For more information and alternative services, see [Retirement of Security Center features (July 2019)](security-center-features-retirement-july2019.md#menu_securityconfigurations).

 ## What are OS security configurations?